AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/pangenomics_exercises.md

 vg deconstruct -P "hg002" -S -C primate_w_P.gfa | bcftools view -W -o  primate_w_P.hg002.vcf.gz
 ```

-Typically this output would be run through postprocessing tools like `vcfbub` and `vcfwave` to handle any oddities arising from the gfa→vcf conversion.
+Typically this output would be run through postprocessing tools like `vcfbub` and `vcfwave` to handle any oddities arising from the *.gfa*→*.vcf* conversion.
 Even with careful curation, this is still not quite as reliable yet as linear-reference approaches and should be considered experimental.

 ### Aligning to the pangenome